MilSpouseCoders/MSC-Contribution-Tutorial/command-line-tutorial.md

 For example:

 ```
-git checkout -b add-alonzo-church
+git checkout -b add-jane-smith
 ```

 (The name of the branch does not need to have the word _add_ in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to a list.)

 ## 5. Make necessary changes and commit those changes

-Now open `Contributors.md` file in a text editor, add your name to it.
-Don't add it at the beginning or end of the file.
-Put it anywhere in between.
+Now open `first_duty_station.md` file in a text editor, and follow the instructions on what to do.
 Now, save the file.

 <img align="right" width="450" src="assets/git-status.png" alt="git status" />